How to Treat Glaucoma

 Identifying eye conditions early is the best way to prevent long-term side effects and maintain your eyesight as you age.
 Currently, approximately two million people in the United States have glaucoma; but, the majority of them have not been diagnosed.
 Glaucoma, commonly known as the “silent thief,” includes a group of conditions that can deteriorate the optic nerve without any obvious symptoms.
 When this condition goes untreated, it is common for glaucoma to cause long-term tunnel vision and/or total blindness.
 Here are our top tips for preventing and treating glaucoma.

 We highly recommend receiving thorough eye examinations at least every other year to maintain your overall eye health and identify any potential conditions as soon as possible.
 This is especially true as you continue to age.
 Glaucoma commonly occurs in individuals over the age of 60.
 The sooner this condition is diagnosed, the easier it is to treat.
+The Wang Vision staff is happy to help connect you with the best local doctors for your next eye exam.

 Educate yourself on the symptoms